hiimax/coinMarket/README.md

-# ProDev - Cryptocurrency Tracker
+# Coin Market - Live Cryptocurrency Tracker

-A Flutter application that displays cryptocurrency data using the CoinMarketCap API with real-time price updates via WebSocket integration.
+A Flutter application that displays real-time cryptocurrency market data using the CoinMarketCap API with live price updates and comprehensive market analytics.

 ## Features